burstable-ai/burst/README.md

 # Introduction

-`rexec` is an open-source tool enabling developers to run their software remotely - on any sized virtual machine - without any change to their existing development process.
+`rexec` lets you run your software remotely - on any sized virtual machine - without any change to your existing development process, as long as you have a working Dockerfile.

-We currently support Amazon and Google cloud services, with the intent to add more over time.
+We currently support Amazon and Google cloud services and will be adding more.

 # Dependencies